H.266 Codec: What is Versatile Video Coding (VVC)?

 Is H.266 or VVC the Standard Codec?

 H.266/VVC format is the new codec but it is not yet the standard codec for video streaming.
-In fact, it is not even compatible with many of the major live streaming platforms and other technology at this time.
+In fact, it is not even compatible with many of the major live streaming platforms and other technologies at this time.

-Some industry leaders are predicting that this will be the standard video streaming codec eventually since it provides support that other codecs do not, but we still may be a few years off from this.
+Some industry leaders are predicting that this will be the standard video streaming codec eventually, since it provides support that other codecs do not, but we still may be a few years off from this.

 For H.266 to become the standard, other video streaming technologies need to advance as well.
 This includes the development of more efficient VVC decoder and H.266 encoder software, which are essential for VVC encoding and decoding video in the VVC format.